AreaLayer/PillSatoshi/README.md

 # PillSatoshi
-Social Media for Bitcoiners on the Nostr
+Social Media for Bitcoiners on Nostr

 ## Features